joshchew24/notes/CPSC 330/Time-Series.md

 X_test = test_df.index.astype("int64").values.reshape(-1, 1) // 10 ** 9
 ```
 - This won't work, because future dates are out of the range of our training data,
+### Encoding Time Feature as Time of Day and Day of Week

 ### Helper Function
 - Splits the data
 - Trains the given regressor model on the training data